krishte/timetableScanner/README.md

 docker run --rm -p 5000:5000 timetable-scanner
 ```

-Note that 'timetable-scanner' is the name of the image and this can be replaced with anything.
-The server is currently set to run on port 5000, but this can be changed by altering the port mapping in the 'docker run' command.
+Note that `timetable-scanner` is the name of the image and this can be replaced with anything.
+The server is currently set to run on port 5000, but this can be changed by altering the port mapping in the `docker run` command.

 ### Client